National Register Listings in

 In the years that followed, Stoddard County continued to thrive and evolve.
 The introduction of mechanized farming techniques in the early 20th century revolutionized the agriculture industry, increasing productivity and profitability.
 Today, Stoddard County remains an important agricultural hub, producing a variety of crops and livestock.
 It also boasts a vibrant community, with numerous festivals and events celebrating the area's heritage and culture.

-This timeline provides a concise overview of the key events in the history of Stoddard County, Missouri.
+This timeline provides a condensed summary of the historical journey of Stoddard County, Missouri.

 • 1835 - Stoddard County was established on January 2.